bricelambi/myradar_ai_docs/docs/endpoints.md

 The 'histdata' endpoint builds a continuous time series of data for one or more points between a begin time and end time.
 This endpoint accepts the following parameters:

   + begin_time (url path parameter) - begin time in format YYYYmmdd.HHMM
-  + end_time (url path parameter) - end time in format YYYYmmdd.HHMM
+  + end_time (url path parameter) - end time in format YYYYmmdd.HHMM (max 30 days)
-  + latlons - 2d array of lat/lon points as JSON string
+  + latlons - 2d array of lat/lon points as JSON string (max 50 points)

 This endpoint will return a NetCDF with the following structure